dseguy/phptips/tips/elephpant.rst

 .. _an-elephpant-in-the-code:

-An elephpant in the code
+An Elephpant In The Code
 ------------------------

 When you need an elephant in your text, and you have PHP handy :